Table of contents

 Conclusion

 As we’ve seen, Kubernetes pod security policies provide a handy way to enforce strong security settings across a cluster in an automatic fashion.
 While this topic may not rank high on your list of exciting things to talk about with colleagues, you shouldn’t overlook the importance of pod security policies as a way to keep Kubernetes and the containers running in it secure.
+Combined with container security best practices, PSPs lay the groundwork for a secure, compliant, and resilient cluster — the cornerstone of any mature kubernetes security strategy.

 Secure containerized applications